Resume Skills Check

 Free resume skills checker

-Start with the PDF you want to improve.
+Start with the resume you want to review for this role.

-Paste the job description so the check has a real target.
+Paste the job description so the skills review has a clear target.

 Missing